-As written, it’s a recipe paired down for two servings, which means it’s perfect for date night.
+As written, it’s a recipe paired down for two servings, which means it’s a perfect date night recipe.
 But never fear if you have more mouths to feed or want to impress with ease at a dinner party, it can easily be doubled or tripled for more servings.

-Now, in just 30 minutes you’ll have a delicious seafood pasta dinner ready.
+Now, in just 30 minutes you’ll have a delicious seafood pasta dinner.
 Let’s get cooking!

 What You’ll Need to Make Garlic Butter Pasta